 Analysts evaluated that the General Data Protection Regulation (GDPR) obligation fines will continue to rise under these regulations.

 Fundamentally, what you need to be thinking about is how you look after the personal data that you use in your business, data that belongs to your customers, to your employees, as well as individuals and third parties.
 The three most essential elements to bear in mind are:

 Being compliant, transparent and accountable for what you are doing with personal data and how you are managing the risks are all part and parcel of good business practice and ethics.
 Embracing the GDPR obligation ensures a well set up and legally compliant organisation in a modern and thoughtful business environment.

-If you are not GDPR compliant, now is a good time to revisit your existing practices, to check that they are hitting the right notes and truly delivering on the requirements to manage the risks that you are taking with data.
-Many organisations have seen the GDPR obligation as a real challenge, and with good reason.
+If you are non-compliant with GDPR, now is a good time to revisit your existing practices.
+Check that are they hitting the right notes and truly delivering the requirements to manage the risks that you are taking with data.
+Many organisations take the GDPR obligation as a real challenge, and with good reason.
 As understanding how all the data is being used everywhere in your organisation can be difficult, with many different lines of business and many different conflicting priorities.

-Instead of viewing the GDPR obligation as a tedious piece of the legislation see it as a huge opportunity to invoke trust in an increasingly complex digital world.
+Instead of viewing the GDPR obligation as a tedious piece of the legislation, take it as a vast opportunity to invoke trust in an increasingly complex digital world.